Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?

 In principle, the evaluation of the electronic coherence requires computing the coupled electron-nuclear dynamics by solving the time-dependent Schr\"odinger equation for the molecular system.
 Due to the exponential scaling of the exact solution, approximations are necessary to treat molecules with more than just a few degrees of freedom.
-The choice of the propagation algorithm is crucial, as not all mechanisms inducing decoherence~\cite{Fiete_Heller:2003} are necessarily included in the method.
-This is the case for the popular surface-hopping algorithm, which, without additional ``decoherence correction''~\cite{Bittner_Rossky:1995,Hammes-Schiffer_Fang:1999,Jasper_Truhlar:2002,Granucci_Persico:2010,Subotnik_Bellonzi:2016}, does not account for the overlap decay of the nuclear wavepackets evolving in different electronic states.
-Furthermore, a multi-trajectory approach already results in a significant computational overhead.
-Instead, various methods used a short-time approximation to estimate the initial coherence decay~\cite{Bittner_Rossky:1995,Schwartz_Rossky:1996, Gu_Franco:2018}.
-However, the constraint of an exponential decay can become inaccurate after a few femtoseconds and certainly cannot capture the recoherence effect.
-Our approach, described in the Theory section, offers a compromise by propagating a single semiclassical nuclear wavepacket on each electronic surface using the single Hessian thawed Gaussian approximation (TGA)~\cite{Begusic_Vanicek:2019,Begusic_Vanicek:2022}, combined with accurate \textit{ab initio} evaluations of the potential energy information at every time step.
-Therefore, in contrast to the often used Brownian oscillator model~\cite{book_Mukamel:1995}, mode distortion and intermode coupling (Duschinsky rotation~\cite{Duschinsky:1937}) are included exactly and anharmonicity is included at least partially.
-At sufficiently short times, when the nonadiabatic couplings can be neglected, this approach has been shown to have similar accuracy as the full quantum multi-configurational time-dependent Hartree (MCTDH) method~\cite{Golubev_Vanicek:2020}.
+One possible method is the popular surface-hopping algorithm~\cite{Hammes-Schiffer_Tully:1994}, provided that the swarm of trajectories has a defined nuclear density.
+This is typically achieved by adding a Gaussian density centered at each nuclear configuration~\cite{Ha_Min:2018}.
+In addition, various ``decoherence corrections''~\cite{Bittner_Rossky:1995,Hammes-Schiffer_Fang:1999,Jasper_Truhlar:2002,Granucci_Persico:2010,Subotnik_Bellonzi:2016} have been developed to ensure consistency between the repartition of the trajectories among the electronic states and the electronic populations derived from the electronic wavefunction.
+However, a multi-trajectory approach already results in a significant computational overhead.
+Instead, several authors used a short-time approximation to estimate the initial coherence decay~\cite{Bittner_Rossky:1995,Schwartz_Rossky:1996, Gu_Franco:2018}.
+Unfortunately, the constraint of a Gaussian decay can become inaccurate after a few femtoseconds and certainly cannot capture the recoherence effect.
+Our approach, described in the Theory section, offers a compromise by propagating a single semiclassical nuclear wavepacket on each electronic surface using the single-Hessian thawed Gaussian approximation (TGA)~\cite{Begusic_Vanicek:2019,Begusic_Vanicek:2022}, combined with accurate \textit{ab initio} evaluations of the potential energy information at every time step.
+Therefore, in contrast to the often used Brownian oscillator model~\cite{book_Mukamel:1995}, mode distortion and Duschinsky rotation~\cite{Duschinsky:1937} (intermode coupling) are included exactly, and anharmonicity is included at least partially.
+At sufficiently short times, when the nonadiabatic couplings can be neglected, this approach has been shown to have similar accuracy as the fully quantum multi-configurational time-dependent Hartree (MCTDH) method~\cite{Golubev_Vanicek:2020}.